A Local’s One Week French Riviera Itinerary

 There's no shortage of places to spend the evening in Hyères, and the "Cité Médiévale" (the old town) has the widest choice of bars.
 However, it would be a shame to miss out on the attractions of the port.

 The harbor offers a triple advantage: its typical Mediterranean setting (a small marina located between two beaches), its bars and, above all, its night market.
 The market is a succession of stalls, crafts, etc. which make the harbor the busiest place in town.
+This is only true in summer though, as while the market is held every evening, it only runs from July through August.

 In any case, this is a great way to make the most of your last evening on the French Riviera, whether you go for a drink, some shopping, or an evening swim overlooking the islands.